<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/if-notion-beats-hubspot-will-they-still-lose-to-claude</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/if-notion-beats-hubspot-will-they-still-lose-to-claude</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/if-notion-beats-hubspot-will-they-still-lose-to-claude</guid>

 <description><![CDATA[<p>Notion could take out HubSpot, but the frontier providers are fighting a bigger war over who owns the interface, the context, and eventually the whole stack.</p>